 You can personalize your iPhone to make it faster or more functional, but only to a degree.
 To take your changes even further, the only option is to jailbreak it.
 But at what cost?
 Are you prepared to pay the price of your own security?

-Although it is legal in most countries, jailbreaking is still quite risky.
+Although legal in most countries, jailbreaking still involves risks.
 Here’s why:

 Although it is likely to void your warranty, jailbreaking is legal in the United States and is likely to be legal in most countries (though it’s worth checking).
 That doesn’t mean it will always stay legal.
 The DMCA (Digital Millennium Copyright Act) in the US had at one point made the practice illegal, but this interpretation was overturned in court.
 You own the device and should have the right to change it as you see fit.